Dollar gains against euro, franc on greater appetite for risk

 Concerns that a later Fed rate hike would limit investment flows into the United States capped the dollar's gains against the euro and Swiss franc, analysts said.

 The dollar slipped slightly against the yen after the Bank of Japan left monetary policy steady despite talk the central bank would ease.
-The dollar was last down 0.24 percent against the yen at 119.950 yen.
+The dollar was last down 0.24 percent against the yen at 119.950 yen JPY=EBS.

 "The fact that (the BOJ) didn’t do anything probably helped the yen marginally," said Joseph Trevisani, chief market strategist at WorldWideMarkets in Woodcliff Lake, New Jersey.